vetsuisse-unibe/ngs_course_2025/day1_hpc.md

 sleep 30
 date
 ```
+**Notes:**
+- `#!/bin/bash` is the shebang line that tells the system this is a bash script
+- `hostname` prints the name of the host (node) on which the script is running
+- `date` prints the current date and time
+- `sleep 30` pauses the script for 30 seconds
+- `date` prints the current date and time again
-3. Save the file as **test.sh** under the courses/hpc-exercises/script scripts directory and make it executable using the _chmod_ command on the terminal.
+3. Save the file as **test.sh** under the courses/hpc-exercises/script scripts directory
+4. Make it executable using the _chmod_ command on the terminal.

 ```shell
 ls -l test.sh